Exposing Vulnerabilities in Explanation for Time Series Classifiers via Dual-Target Attacks: Experiment

 \subsection{Experimental Setup}

 \textbf{Datasets and Evaluation metrics.} We evaluate on six benchmarks: three synthetic datasets (\textsc{LowVar}, \textsc{SeqComb-UV}, \textsc{SeqComb-MV}) and three real-world datasets (ECG~\cite{moody2001impact}, PAM~\cite{reiss2012introducing}, Epilepsy~\cite{andrzejak2001indications}).
 We use the train--test splits from prior work~\cite{queen2023encoding, liu2024timex++} and attack correctly classified test samples.
 Dataset details are in Appendix~\ref{sec:description_of_datasets}.
 For explanations, we report AUPRC, AUR, and AUP to quantify alignment between the produced importance maps and reference explanations.
-For classification, we report F1 score and targeted Attack Success Rate (ASR), where ASR is the fraction of attacked samples whose predicted label equals the randomly chosen target label $y^{\prime}$.
+For classification, we report target-class F1 score and targeted Attack Success Rate (ASR), where ASR is the fraction of attacked samples whose predicted label equals the randomly chosen target label $y^{\prime}$.
+Full metric definitions are provided in Appendix~\ref{sec:metrics}.

 \textbf{Threat models}: \textit{(1) Time series interpreters.} We adopt \textsc{TimeX++}~\citep{liu2024timex++}, \textsc{TimeX}~\citep{queen2023encoding}, and Integrated Gradients (IG)~\cite{sundararajan2017axiomatic} as the time series explanation methods under attack. \textit{(2) Time series classifier.} We use a transformer-based model~\cite{vaswani2017attention} as the time series classifier for all datasets. \textbf{Baseline attacks and settings.} We compare against local/global Gaussian perturbations~\citep{nguyen2024robust}, Random Sign Attack, BlackTreeS~\citep{ding2023black}, SFAttack~\citep{gu2025towards}, PGD~\citep{madry2017towards}, and ADV$^2$~\citep{zhang2020interpretable}, a representative joint attack originally designed for image classifiers and explainers.
 We adapt baselines to the targeted setting by optimizing a targeted classification toward $y^{\prime}$; To adapt ADV$^2$ to time series, we replace its interpretation loss with a time series explanation-alignment term toward $\mathbf{A}^{\prime}$, so that all methods are evaluated under the same targeted objectives as \proposedmodel{}.
 All attacks use an $\ell_\infty$ budget $\epsilon=0.1$.
 To handle heterogeneous signal scales, we use an instance-wise bound $\epsilon'=\epsilon \cdot (\max(\mathbf{X})-\min(\mathbf{X}))$ and enforce $\|\mathbf{X} - \tilde{\mathbf{X}}\|_\infty\le \epsilon'$ via projection at each step (Alg.~\ref{alg:training}).
 Hyperparameters are tuned on validation sets; full settings are in Appendix~\ref{sec:description_of_parameters}.